 When thin crust gourmet pizzas first arrived on the scene in Southern California way back in the 80’s, my mom and I would go to California Pizza Kitchen and order our favorite thing ever- BBQ Chicken Pizza.
 Back then it was new and original and something of an anomaly, and I swear you could smell that wood fired oven miles away.
 The most brilliant marketing idea ever.
 Afterwards we would take our full, happy bellies on a long leisurely walk through Ikea, and it became one of our “things” we did.
 To this day, I still crave that BBQ Chicken Pizza.

-This Skinny BBQ Chicken (or BBQ Black bean) Stuffed Sweet Potato is a lighter, healthier way to get a dose of my favorite flavors.
-A sweet potato or yam is baked until tender then smothered in Homemade BBQ Sauce,(optional- store bought is OK too) then topped with your choice of chicken or black beans (or both) and finished with avocado, cilantro and scallions and optional melty cheese.
+This Baked Sweet Potatoes with BBQ Chicken ( or Black beans) is a lighter, healthier way to get a dose of my favorite flavors.
+A sweet potato or yam is baked until tender then smothered in Homemade BBQ Sauce,(of course, store-bought is OK too) then topped with your choice of chicken or black beans (or both) and finished with either melty cheese or avocado, sprinkled with cilantro and scallions.
+So yummy!

 When making this with chicken, like I am here for Brian, simply place the chicken on the same sheet pan as the yam.
 Drizzle it with a little olive oil, salt and pepper and place in the oven to bake for roughly 30 minutes.
 How easy is that?

 While this bakes, get all your other ingredients ready.
 Drain and rinse your black beans.
 Chop cilantro, avocado, scallion or red onion.
 If adding cheese, grate it.
-Smoked mozzarella is especially yummy on this, or keep it light lean and vegan.
+Smoked mozzarella is especially yummy on this, or keep it light lean and vegan with avocado.